How to Add Fringe to a Crochet or Knit Scarf Tutorial

 Instructions

-- Group 3 pieces together.
+- Group your pieces together.
+Here I chose 3.
 The number of pieces you group together is up to you.
 The more you add, the more full your fringe will look.
 For a skinny, summer scarf I might only add 1-2 pieces at a time.
 Try a few spots and see how you like the look.

 - Fold them in half.

-- Feed the folded pieces through the space at the end of each row.
-Where exactly you do this may depend on your stitch pattern.
-Aim to have the fringe fill the space, usually every stitch, or every other stitch works well.
+- Aim to have the fringe fill the space, usually every stitch, or every other stitch works well.

 - Push your fingers through the folded loop, grab the fringe ends and pull through.

-- Repeat steps 1.-6. for all rows on both ends of the scarf.
+- Repeat on both ends of the scarf.

 Recommended Products